dislux-hapfyl/pynksh/README.md

 ## How to operate

-It sources the shell functions before running the commands using `subprocess` making this a Shell IDE.
-A tkinter app using 2 Entry and 1 Text widgets.
+It sources the shell functions file `pnk.lang` before running the shell commands using `subprocess` making this a Shell IDE as well.
+A basic tkinter app using 2 Entry and 1 Text widgets with some perks.

 Launch from terminal: `ksh newide | python3 &` (bash works fine too)

-View source code: `Ctrl-q` then select the other Text widget `Ctrl-Shift-q`

-1st Entry:

--	type a color `#555 <Shift-Return>` Changes Text widget background.

--	`orange <Ctrl-Return>` Changes foreground.

-2nd Entry: type a filename in your current working directory `Return` opens the file.

-Run a shell command:

--	 Type anywhere `ls -lt [Press Both Shifts]`

--	 `Esc` closes popup shell window.

--	`Right Shift` inside the popup to run commands.

-You can see all the bindings below.

 ## Ideas